Shlomo-Moller/compound-interest-calculator/README.md

 # compound-interest-calculator

+Code to run via CLI.
 Calculates the total investment and profit for each year of a [compound interest](https://en.wikipedia.org/wiki/Compound_interest) period based on number of investment years, annual percentage return, and deposit amount (fixed) and frequency.